wp-plugins/visualize-advanced-features/readme.txt

 == Description ==

 This very simple little WordPress plugin shows the Advanced Toolbar button in your WordPress 2.1x WYSIWYG Post Editor.
-No more fumbling around for the correct hotkey to show these “hidden” buttons.
-Just click the button (see red circled image below).
+No more fumbling around for the correct hotkey to show these "hidden" buttons.

-Visualize Toolbar
+Just click the button (see red circled image in the screenshot).

-If you use the wysiwyg editor, you’ll want to give this a try.
-I think you’ll be pleased.
+If you use the wysiwyg editor, you'll want to give this a try.
+I think you'll be pleased.

 == Installation ==